-LinGRO is organic compost produced primarily from grass clippings, leaves and woodchips.
+LinGRO compost is produced primarily from grass clippings, leaves and woodchips.
 Compost is a humus-like material that looks like dark topsoil and is free of debris.
 It has an earthy aroma and is high in organic matter and other nutrients such as phosphorus and potassium.
-LinGRO is screened to produce a product of uniform particle size.
+LinGRO compost is screened to produce a product of uniform particle size.
 It generally has the following characteristics on a dry weight basis:

 - Total Nitrogen (N):

 - Potassium (K):

 - 7.5 - 8.4

 The composting process is managed to ensure that the end product is of the highest quality.
 The monitoring process uses current technology.
 Temperature, oxygen and moisture levels are monitored weekly to make informed decisions on managing the organic material.

 When the compost has completed the composting process, a field test is conducted on each windrow of compost.
 If the compost passes this test, samples are sent to an independent lab that analyzes nutrient and heavy metal content of the compost as well as its biological and physical properties.
 A city lab conducts a seed germination test and the UNL Horticulture Department conducts bioassays on the compost to insure that no chemical damage occurs using the compost.
 LinGRO compost must pass these tests prior to public distribution of the material.